Finleap/engineering.finleap.com/README.md

 ![image alt text](/<subfolder>/<image name>#<optional anchor name)
 ```

+To keep things tidy, please create a folder per post, naming it to relate to the branch/post, e.g.
+if branch name is `2020-02-20/my-new-post-about-kittens`, the folder name should be `kittens`

 # Live deployment

 1. Checkout the merge candidate branch: `git mr origin <merge request number>` e.g. `git mr origin 2`